 Change in Uniform

-The introduction of ‘London Tan’ into the uniform was a major change.
+The introduction of ‘London Tan’ into the uniform was a major change, consisting of a new blazer to accompany the dark blue winter uniform and light blue summer dress.

 1960 - 1961